 What Is Wrong with GoPro Audio?

-Most viewers will tolerate less-than-perfect video to a degree, but they aren’t interested in a video with too much interference or distortion.
-The audio is inside of the waterproof case and it picks up some sound.
+Most viewers will tolerate less-than-perfect video but aren’t interested in a video with too much interference or distortion.
+The audio is inside of the waterproof case, and it picks up some sound.
 It will catch water sounds, some splashing, and some voices, but not the way a standard camera will.

 It doesn’t do a great job of voices speaking in normal tones, and if you need to keep the GoPro in the airtight case, it just can’t pick it up.

 1. Use a Mic Adapter and External Mic